Tippenn/GIMERSIA/README.md

 ## My Contributions

-As the **sole programmer**, I was responsible for the complete gameplay implementation.
+As the **sole programmer**, I was responsible for the complete gameplay implementation and technical integration of the project.

 ### Gameplay Systems

-- Designed and implemented the grid-based building system
-- Developed the building interaction system
+- Developed the core gameplay systems
-- Implemented the save system
+- Implemented the customer order queue system
+- Created the robot command queue system using a drag-and-drop interface
-- Developed dialogue functionality
+- Developed the interaction logic for every kitchen station
-- Connected gameplay systems with designer-created content

-### Optimization

-Optimized game performance, improving frame rate from approximately **10 FPS** to **150 FPS** during development.

-### Development Tools
+### Designer Tools

-Created custom tools and ScriptableObject workflows that enabled designers to configure:
+- Created ScriptableObject workflows that allowed designers to configure gameplay content without modifying code

-- Buildings
-- Level data
-- Gameplay parameters

-This significantly simplified the content creation pipeline.
+### Technical Integration

+- Integrated game assets into the project
+- Configured gameplay systems with audio, visual, and scene components
+- Connected designer-created content with gameplay logic

+### Collaboration

+Worked closely with the game designer and artist to rapidly iterate on gameplay mechanics while maintaining a clean and scalable project architecture.

 ---